jimmycallin/udeval/paper/paper.md

 Going back to table \ref{tbl:res_corrs}, a better measurement than LAS would be expected to have a weaker correlation with the function frequency ratio, showing that the importance of the amount of function words in a language decrease.
 While WLAS stays on the same level of correlation as LAS, content performance is much weaker.

 We ran the measurements on the human judgment data with the results given in table \ref{tbl:human_judgment}.
 Unfortunately, none of the metrics seems to improve upon the LAS score, which was the top scoring metric reported in the original paper.
 Only content recall sees some improvements over LAS for English, but other than that the results are either worse or equal to those of LAS.
 WLAS has overall very small changes compared to LAS, which is somewhat surprising given that the original paper commented on content relations being considered more important than function relations by the manual evaluators.
 This could possibly be explained by function relations overall performing quite well, and whenever there are erroneous function relations they are cascaded from faulty content relations.
-This hypothesis is as of yet untested.
+While this hypothesis is supported by table \ref{tbl:cascading_errors}, showing how erroneous function relations in all languages are more commonly having faulty parents than incorrect content relations, the differences are not large enough to indicate that this is the only reason.
+This might also just be an effect of function dependencies being further down in the tree than content dependencies,

 Another approach is to look at the variance of the metrics.
 If our initial hypothesis holds, this should mean that some of the differences found between languages before evens out, and thereby lowering the variance when compared to LAS.
 As figure \ref{fig:cumul_vars} shows this does not hold when looking at all treebanks, but by cumulatively adding treebanks it is possible to study the effect as the performance decreases.
 This shows indeed that the variance is much lower among high-performing languages for WLAS and and content performance.
 This could potentially be explained by that differences among top-scoring languages are much less random due to a poor parsing model, and it is first among these that the effects of choice of metric really matters.